-- All international students accepted into a programme of study will be sent an enrolment offer which must be signed and returned to Wintec. - b) On receipt of the signed enrolment offer, Wintec will send an Indicator of Fees. - c) The last date for payment is the start date of the programme. - d) Fee payments can be made using: Cash, cheque, EFTPOS, credit card and on-line facilities are also available; or fee payments can be - - Mailed to the Finance Department, Wintec, Private Bag 3036, Waikato Mail Centre, Hamilton 3240; or - Made in person at: A Block, City Campus, Student Enrolment and Information Centre: Rotokauri Hub, Rotokauri Campus, and - e) Returning international students who choose not to pay their full years fees at the beginning of the year may have the option to pay semester by semester for semester based programmes.
+- a) All international students accepted into a programme of study will be sent an enrolment offer which must be signed and returned to Wintec. - b) On receipt of the signed enrolment offer, Wintec will send an Indicator of Fees. - c) The last date for payment is the start date of the programme. - d) Fee payments can be made using: Cheque, EFTPOS, credit card and on-line facilities are also available; or fee payments can be - - Made in person at: A Block, City Campus, Student Enrolment and Information Centre: Rotokauri Hub, Rotokauri Campus. - e) Returning international students who choose not to pay their full years' fees at the beginning of the year may have the option to pay semester by semester for semester based programmes.
 The last date for payment is the start date of the programme in each semester.
 This payment option must be arranged in person at A Block, City Campus, or other locations as defined in 2.3.d, in accordance with Immigration New Zealand requirements.
-If any returning international student, who has commenced their programme of study, elects to have a break of more than one academic year they will have their enrolment invoice calculated with the current academic's year tuition fees. - f) The enrolment offer is a legally binding document and once signed, international students have agreed to be bound by Wintec's terms and conditions and must pay Wintec's fees. - g) Upon payment of fees students will receive a Student ID Card which gives access to Wintec services, e.g. library and computer labs. - h) Late payment fee(s) will apply where fees are not paid by the due date(s).
+If any returning international student, who has commenced their programme of study, elects to have a break of more than one academic year they will have their enrolment invoice calculated with the current academic's year tuition fees. - f) The enrolment offer is a legally binding document and once signed, international students have agreed to be bound by Wintec's terms and conditions and must pay Wintec's fees.

+- g) Upon payment of fees if previous student ID card has expired students will receive a new Student ID Card which gives access to Wintec services, e.g. library and computer labs. - h) Students will be withdrawn if full payment of fees owing is not paid by the due date (commencement date of classes).